Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

-Tolstoy is expert at sketching character traits in just a few lines.
-His accounts of Petersburg hypocrisy, the desperate love between Anna and Vronsky, and the more sustaining and positive affection between Kitty and Levin, remain relevant today because they're so observant and incisive.
+And his accounts of Petersburg hypocrisy, the desperate love between Anna and Vronsky, and the more sustaining and positive affection between Kitty and Levin, remain relevant (and drooled over by lit lovers) today because they're so freaking observant and incisive.

-At the same time, Tolstoy is a moralist.
+At the same time, Tolstoy is a capital-M Moralist.
 The narrator isn't just making these observations to flesh out a good story: we're supposed to take something away from these character portraits.
 Even though we're left to pity Anna, there's tons of evidence that the novel doesn't exactly approve of what she's doing.
+In fact, the novel is "tsk-tsk"-ing at her through a megaphone.

 One of the strongest examples of this moralizing tone is available in Part 2, Chapter 11, after Vronsky and Anna have sex for the first time.
 This is what the narrator tells us: